Behavioral Health Staff Biographies

 Dr. Herbert Henry received his license as a Health Service Provider in Psychology in 1987 and received his doctorate in Counseling Psychology from Ball State University.
 Before he entered private practice, he worked as a staff psychologist at the VA Medical Center in Milwaukee, Wisconsin.
 When he returned to Indiana he worked for the Indiana Department of Corrections for many years.
 Dr. Henry provided psychological services to various school districts, probation, the Department of Child Services, Marion Superior Court, and professional sport teams.
 He is a member of the American Psychological Association, the National Association of Black Psychologists, and the North American Society of Adlerian Psychology.
 He enjoys moonlighting as a personal trainer and regularly attends fitness competitions.

 Louise Polansky graduated from Ball State University with a BA in Sociology.
 She is an Licensed Clinical Social Worker (LCSW), Licensed Mental Health Counselor (LMHC), and also a Licensed Clinical Addictions Counselor (LCAC).
-She has been in private practice sector as well as working with FSSA as the Assistant Deputy Director for Opioid Addiction Treatment Services (OATS).
+She has been in private practice sector and also worked with FSSA as the Assistant Deputy Director for Opioid Addiction Treatment Services (OATS).
 Her experience with a wide variety of populations makes her a wonderful addition to our growing outpatient staff.
 Louise holds numerous certifications and licenses in the field of addictions and drug abuse.

 Katrina Thomas's first job at Volunteers of America of Indiana was at its employment center where she helped individuals transitioning from jail or prison find jobs.
 Since then, she has transferred to the Behavioral Health Clinic to apply her education and passion.
-Kat is currently finishing up a bachelor's degree in Addiction Counseling, and will soon start an Master of Social Work program.
-Eventually she also wants to gain a master's degree in addictions and become a Licensed Clinical Social Worker (LCSW)and a Licensed Clinical Addictions Counselor (LCAC).
+Kat is currently finishing up a bachelor's degree in Addiction Counseling, and will soon start a Master of Social Work program.
+Eventually she also wants to gain a Master's Degree in addictions and become a Licensed Clinical Social Worker (LCSW) and a Licensed Clinical Addictions Counselor (LCAC).
 Her tireless passion for those entangled in addiction is what drives her to work so hard and to volunteer for the addiction program at her church.

 Staff in Evansville